 - In addition to detailing how information is to be delivered, this plan also defines how often information will be shared, and who will be responsible for sharing it.

-How to Create a Communications Management Plan
+Create a Project Management Communications Plan

-You’ll also utilize the project scope statement and the WBS (work breakdown structure) that have been created.
+You’ll also utilize the project management scope statement and the WBS (work breakdown structure) that have been created.
 Communications management planning benefits from this understanding and detailed documentation.